Maryland Foster Care Medical Exam Requirements: What the Physical Covers

 - All adult children living in the home (18 and older) must complete one

-The physical must be performed by a licensed physician or nurse practitioner.
+The physical must be performed by a licensed healthcare practitioner.
 It cannot be self-reported or completed by a telehealth service without a physical component.

 What the Physical Examination Covers